jeandi7/zreader2/README.md

 ![response](images/resp1.png)

-The new semantics module detected the double occurrence of mysubject3.
+The new semantic module detected the double occurrence of mysubject3.
 All right.

-the zschema.puml is the generated file :
+the zschema.puml file is the generated file :

 ![generated file ](images/zschemaPlantUml.png)